 In addition to an opening retreat, CLCV™ typically meets twice monthly from approximately 4:30–8:30 PM on (usually) Tuesday nights.
 The schedule is determined several months in advance.
 Credits are assigned to each session and most activities.
 Participants are required to earn a predetermined number of credits to complete the program.
 More credits are offered than required for program completion in order to allow participants flexibility in arranging their personal schedules.

 Twelve to fourteen sessions held from May through September focus on exposing participants to the civilian/professional landscape and creating avenues for civic involvement as leaders in the community.

 Welcome Orientation and Reception – An orientation/welcome reception is held to kick off the program.
+Attendance is mandatory.

-Initial Retreat – Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
+Retreat – Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
 Attendance is mandatory.